verrazzano/docs/content/docs/install/prereqs.md

         * Oracle Linux Cloud Native Environment 1.1 with Kubernetes 1.17.4.
         * Oracle Cloud Infrastructure Container Engine for Kubernetes (commonly known as "OKE") with Kubernetes 1.15.7.
-        * Azure Kubernetes Service (any available version 1.15 or higher, unless designated "preview").
+        * Azure Kubernetes Service (any available version 1.15 or later, unless designated "preview").
         * Amazon Elastic Kubernetes Service with Kubernetes 1.15.
         * Rancher Kubernetes Engine 0.2.10 with Kubernetes 1.15.11.
         * Kind (Kubernetes in Docker) is supported for non-production environments only.
     * At least one cluster (the "management cluster") should have at least 120GB of RAM across the worker nodes.
 * If the clusters are in different data centers, we recommend that you have a private network between the clusters, for example an IPSec Virtual Private Network, or a hardware-based solution like Oracle Cloud Infrastructure FastConnect.
 You must be able to route IP traffic from each worker in each cluster to either each worker in every other cluster, or alternatively to a load balancer which provides access to workers in each other cluster.
 * A DNS provider where you can create DNS `A` and `CNAME` records.
 This could be a "magic DNS" service like [xip.io](http://xip.io) for a non-production environment.
 * A load balancer in front of the worker nodes in each cluster.
-For a non-production environment you may choose to access your clusters using NodePorts instead, in which case the load balancer is not required.
+For a non-production environment, you may choose to access your clusters using NodePorts instead, in which case the load balancer is not required.
 * A certificate provider (or certificate authority) from whom you can obtain signed X.509 certificates, for example Let's Encrypt.
 * A storage provider that supports "Read/Write Multiple" mounts.
-For example an NFS service like:
+For example, an NFS service like:
     * Oracle Cloud Infrastructure File Storage Service.
     * Azure Files.
     * Amazon Elastic File System.